Albrtito/ObsidianNotes/02 - Atomic/20240619 - 141717 - Definition - Cyclomatic complexity.md

 cssclasses:
 ---
 # Cyclomatic complexity:
-The cyclomatic complexity measures the nyumber of **linearly independent paths**.
+The cyclomatic complexity measures the number of **linearly independent paths**.
 It is given by the formula:
 $$
 M = E - N + 2P
 $$